 Here the Return Spring, the Distance Piece and the Spring Plate are located on the Kickstart shaft with the hook on the spring engaged with the specialised screw that also locks the return plate.

 Using strong pliers or mole grips the spring plate tang will be engaged with the spring and turned half a turn anticlockwise until it can be made to engage with the shaft.

 You may need a few attempts as this can be tricky.

-Replace the distance piece over the kickstarter shaft, then secure the end of the kickstarter spring with the anchor screw.
+with the anchor screw.
 Use a screwdriver to tension the kickstarter spring and replace the return spring plate locating the hook on the spring with the lip on the return spring plate.